-When people think about drivers ed or learning to drive they think about it in terms of a class to be completed and a test to take.
-There is ample reason for people to have that belief since driver education has typically been conducted in a classroom including limited drive time with a drivers ed teacher.
-That model was created in the 1950’s and to a large extent is the same model used today in many high schools and private schools.
-While classroom and instruction behind the wheel are part of the process, it certainly is not in the form of a short check-list to be completed to obtain a license.
+When people think about driver’s ed or learning to drive they think about it in terms of a class to be completed and a test to take.
+There is ample reason for people to have that belief because driver education typically is conducted in a classroom and includes only limited driving time with a driving instructor.
+That model originated in the 1950s and to a large extent is the same basic model used today in many high schools and private schools.
+While classroom instruction and behind-the-wheel experience are part of the process, they often are just part of a short checklist needed to obtain a license.

-Every learner is different and the process of learning how to drive is complex.
-There is far more to it than vehicle handling.
-If you consider the evaluation that is conducted at most Motor Vehicle Divisions throughout the United States there is a great deal of emphasis placed on the ability to park the vehicle.
+However, every learner is different and the process of learning how to drive is complex.
+There is far more to being a safe driver than handling a vehicle.
+If you consider the evaluation that is conducted at most motor vehicle departments throughout the United States there is a great deal of emphasis placed on the ability to park the vehicle.
 Most evaluations do not include driving in heavy traffic on major surface streets and certainly not on highways.
-Often only right turns are made either in the parking lot or around the block from the MVD location.
-There is no evaluation of the novice driver’s ability to observe, plan and execute or to make quick decisions and judgements.
+Often only right turns are made either in the parking lot or around the block from the motor vehicle department’s office.
+There is no evaluation of the novice driver’s ability to observe, plan and execute or to make quick decisions and judgments.
 These are the skills that require significant time and effort to develop and there are many factors to be considered.

 Following are some tips for working on the three areas that cause the most collisions.

-- Making a left turn on a busy surface street is a dangerous maneuver primarily because we are crossing the path of on-coming traffic.
+Making a left turn on a busy surface street is a dangerous maneuver primarily because we are crossing the path of oncoming traffic.
 A novice driver needs to develop the capacity to judge time and space to ensure that they can execute the turn safely.
-They have to be able to clearly see a football field length down the road and if their view is obstructed, they must wait until they are 100% sure they can make the turn safely.
+They must be able to clearly see a football field length down the road and if their view is obstructed, they must wait until they are 100% sure they can make the turn safely.